-The deposition of amyloid- $\beta$ (A $\beta$ ) is an early event in the pathogenesis of AD and is central in the amyloid cascade hypothesis.
-The first tracer to be used to label fibrillary A $\beta$ selectively with high affinity in vivo was 11C-labelled Pittsburgh compound B (11C-PIB).
-Many research studies and recent multicentre studies have demonstrated that this tracer has a very high sensitivity of 90% for detecting fibrillary amyloid plaques in patients with Alzheimer's disease (AD).6-9
+The deposition of amyloid- β (A β) is an early event in the pathogenesis of AD and is central in the amyloid cascade hypothesis.
+The first tracer to be used to label fibrillary A β selectively with high affinity in vivo was 11C-labelled Pittsburgh compound B (11C-PIB). ^{4,5} Many research studies and recent multicenter studies have demonstrated that this tracer has a very high sensitivity of 90% for detecting fibrillary amyloid plaques in patients with Alzheimer's disease (AD).
+6-9

-The apolipoprotein E (APOE) e4 allele is a genetic risk factor for increased PIB uptake10-12 and cortical PIB binding is correlated negatively with amyloid beta-protein 42 (abeta42) in cerebrospinal fluid.13-15 Similar results have been obtained with quantification of tracer binding by dynamic measurement and by simplified static imaging protocols recording cortical tracer uptake in a single scan lasting for 40 to 60 minutes following intravenous injection of 11C-PIB.
-These results demonstrate the robustness and clinical applicability of the method.
-The cerebellar cortex, which may exhibit diffuse but not fibrillary amyloid in AD, is generally used as a reference region without specific PIB binding.
+The apolipoprotein E (APOE) e4 allele is a genetic risk factor for increased PIB uptake10-12 and cortical PIB binding is correlated negatively with abeta42 in cerebrospinal fluid.13-15 Similar results have been obtained with quantification of tracer binding by dynamic measurement and by simplified static imaging protocols recording cortical tracer uptake in a single scan lasting for 40 to 60 minutes following intravenous injection of